 - to the molecular principles of structure and function of molecular machines

-- to applications in nano- and synthetic biology.
+- to applications in nano-, synthetic and chemical biology.

 on course website